vbrabandt2005/vbrabandt2005.github.io/_posts/2024-05-14-long-story-of-my-fathers-macbook-pro.md

 So these are the FPS I'm getting with the highest clock speed manually set then using the latest Proton (or [Proton-GE](https://github.com/GloriousEggroll/proton-ge-custom)) and forcing it to use WineD3D (DirectX to OpenGL) instead of the more efficient DXVK (DirectX to Vulkan).

 Another note: MacBooks have this weird thing where, if you use a third-party OS (Windows, Linux & etc), it will only enable the dGPU (my suspicion is because Apple used their own gmux technology for the GPU switching), but with OpenCore Legacy Patcher, we could actually spoof third-party OSes to allow access to both of the GPUs, but as of now I decided to have this option off for now, as I want to see the actual performance of the dGPU without it being affected by the more well supported iGPU.

+#### Gaming on MacOS (WIP)

+- **Minecraft 1.20.6** (+ [Sodium](https://github.com/CaffeineMC/sodium-fabric)) = ~60-150FPS (Very playable)

+After doing some updates on MacOS (14.5), I decided to try Minecraft out and OMG ~60FPS buttery smooth.
+I've missed this.

+But the discontinuation of 32bit software support and the fact that this system using OpenCoreLegacyPatcher isn't officially supported nor optimized for MacOS Sonoma means drivers can be unstable at times.

+Off-Topic: Honestly, I wish that Valve would implement Proton on MacOS (& [Asahi Linux](https://asahilinux.org/)) someday, especially since Apple's M-series arm chips has been so good, though this would understandably be hard since it would have to translate x86 to arm & also DirectX to Metal (Luckily there actually already are experimental projects which is attempting this).